Multiple Hypothesis Testing#

 Bonferroni correction#

-Bonferroni correction is very simple: it says that if we want to guarantee that our FWER for \(m\) tests will be less than or equal to some value we choose (we’ll call it \(\alpha\)), then we just need to use a \(p\)-value threshold of \(\alpha/m\) to make a decision for each test.
+The procedure itself is very simple: it says that if we want to guarantee that our FWER for \(m\) tests will be less than or equal to \(\alpha\), then we just need to use a \(p\)-value threshold of \(\alpha/m\) to make a decision for each test.
 For example, if we want to guarantee an FWER of \(0.01\) for \(500\) tests, we should use a \(p\)-value threshold for each test of \(0.01 / 5000 = 2 \times 10^{-6}\).

 Let’s show why this formula works.
 We’ll start by establishing some facts and definitions that we need.